Posted by: Jinky Catherine M.Miake

 Who is he?

 15. He was the god of light and music.
-Who is he?
+Who is he?6.
+Who made Hades' helmet that could make him invisible?

 16. She was the maiden goddess of the hunt, and Apollo's twin sister.